- Meningitis ACWY Vaccinations

 The Doctors have asked our reception staff to request from patients some indication of the reason for their appointment.
 This is to ensure that your receive the most appropriate medical care, from the most appropriate health professional.

-You may be offered an appointment with our Minor Illness Nurse, Mandy or Clinical Pharmacist, Carla, based on the purpose of your appointment.
+You may be offered an appointment with our Minor Illness Nurse, Mandy, Clinical Pharmacist, Carla, or one of our Emergency care Practitioners Simon and Emily, based on the purpose of your appointment.